wttech/aet-cookbook/README.md

 ### Create new version

-Update `metadata.rb` file to contain version that should be released and commit it.
+1. Update `metadata.rb` file to contain the version that should be released ([Cookbook Versioning Policy]).
+2. Update `CHANGELOG.md` file: provide version number for unreleased changes.
+3. Commit and push changes.
+Create a GIT tag with version number i.e. `v3.1.0`.

 ### Deploy Cookbook

 To send the current version of cookbook to Chef supermarket run

 ```
-stove
+stove --no-git --username <your username> --key <path to chef private key>
 ```

+### Update to SNAPSHOT version again

+After cookbook deployment update `metadata.rb` and `CHANGELOG.md` files for new development lifecycle.

 ## License and Authors